flutter-it/docs/docs/documentation/command_it/progress_control.md

 ### cancel()

-Request cooperative cancellation of the operation:
+Request cooperative cancellation of the operation.
+This method:

+- Sets `isCanceled` to `true`
+- Clears `progress` to `0.0`
+- Clears `statusMessage` to `null`

+This immediately clears progress state from the UI, providing instant visual feedback that the operation was canceled.

 ```dart
 // In UI: